-Being a plant mom is both incredibly rewarding and downright stressful, all at the same time.
+Caring for plants is both incredibly rewarding and downright stressful.
 When your plants are thriving, all is good in the world.
-But the instant one starts to look droopy or yellow, you instantly look to Dr. Google for some help in trying to get your green babies back to their healthy state.
+But when one starts to look unhappy, you instantly look to Dr. Google for some help in order to save your indoor plants from the brink of death.

 The 6 most common plant mistakes to avoid